How Much Compensation Can I Claim For A Work-Related Illness?

 - Severe severity – is generally concluded if the illness you suffer from has a radical effect on you over a long or short period of time, potentially including life-long and terminal illnesses.

-While this does give you an accurate if general guide to how severity is determined, it by no means should ever replace a medical assessment.
+While this does give you an accurate if a general guide to how severity is determined, it by no means should ever replace a medical assessment.
 Not only is receiving a professional medical assessment vital to the success of your claim, as it will be more appropriate as part of your claim, but also to your health if some aspect of your illness has been overlooked.

 As is previously stated, the long-term effects of your work-related illness largely drive the amount of compensation that you could receive as a result of your claim.
 This is why recognising the effects is so important in making an accurate estimation regarding your potential compensation amount.